puppetlabs/puppet-docs/source/pe/3.2/console_classes_groups.markdown

 ### Viewing Current Configuration Data

-Each node detail page has three tables near the top, which display the current **variables, groups,** and **classes** assigned to that node.
+Each node detail page has three tables near the top that display the current **variables, groups**, and **classes** assigned to that node.
 Each of these tables has a **"source"** column.

-* If the source of an item is the node's own name, it was assigned **directly to that node.** You can change it by editing the node.
+* If the source of an item is the node's own name, it was assigned **directly to that node**.
+You can change it by editing the node.
 * If the source of an item is the name of a group, the item was assigned to that group and the node inherited it.
 The group name is a link to the group detail page; if you need to change the item, you can navigate to the group's page.

 In PE 3.1, class parameters are not shown on the node detail page; to see them, you must go to the node edit page or the group edit page, if the class is inherited from a group.